The Best Headlamps of 2023: Tested

 Black Diamond Spot 400

-Between brightness, battery life, features and comfort, headlamps are the computer processors of outdoor gear—more powerful and affordable than ever before.
-These important tools help to lengthen your days outside, allowing you to have fun after dark and see places you couldn’t otherwise, and they serve as a safety net in case something goes awry.
-That’s why picking the right one is critical.
+Headlamps are important tools that help lengthen your days outside, allowing you to have fun after dark and see places you couldn't otherwise, and they serve as a safety net in case something goes awry.
+That's why picking the right one is critical.
+Depending on your outdoor needs, you'll want to weigh the balance of brightness, battery life, features and comfort, but know that these handy (and hands-free) torches are more powerful and affordable than ever before.

-We spent a season field testing more than a dozen models in all sorts of darkness.
+We spent two seasons field testing more than 16 models in all sorts of darkness during a variety of activities.
 The result?
-These seven lamps, which will serve every user and budget.
+These nine lamps, which will serve every user and budget.

 Test Results